lucia-auth/lucia/documentation/content/main/start-here/username-password.sveltekit.md

 #### Set user passwords

 We don't store the password in the user, but in the key (`primaryKey`).
-Keys represent the relationship between a user and a auth method, in this case username/password.
+Keys represent the relationship between a user and an auth method, in this case username/password.
 We'll set `"username"` as the provider id (authentication method) and the username as the provider user id (something unique to the user).

 ```ts
 const user = await auth.createUser({